argoproj-archive/docs/content/user_guide/dashboards/hosts.md

 # Cluster

-This view shows real-time details about the instances /hosts that are running jobs in your Argo cluster.
+This view shows real-time details about the instances and hosts that are running jobs in your Kubernetes cluster.

 Go to **Navigation bar** > **Monitoring** > **Cluster** to view the following information: